iCliniq Logo

 Hi doctor,

-My dad was suffering from severe pain in his right rib, which has reduced now, and the doctor informed us that it is due to muscle inflammation.
-However, the doctor suggested getting abdominal pelvic ultrasonography, and the report shows a grade 2 fatty liver.
+My dad was suffering from severe pain in his right rib, which has now reduced, and the doctor informed us that it is due to muscle inflammation.
+However, the doctor suggested getting an abdominal pelvic ultrasonography, and the report shows a grade 2 fatty liver.
 He is a non-alcoholic and a non-smoker.
-Please help.

 Thanks.